 - 67. Members of the Working Party stated that it should be made clear that China would apply the requirements of the WTO Agreement and its other accession commitments throughout China's entire customs territory, including border trade regions, minority autonomous areas, Special Economic Zones ("SEZs"), open coastal cities, economic and technical development zones and other special economic areas and at all levels of government. - 68.
-Some members of the Working Party raised concerns in relation to the uniformity of administration of the foreign trade and economic regime within China.
-In particular, those members raised concerns about measures taken by sub-national authorities in China.
-In this regard, the representative of China confirmed that the central government would ensure that China's laws, regulations and other measures, including local regulations, rules and other measures of government agencies of the sub-national level conformed to the obligations undertaken by China in the WTO Agreement and the Draft Protocol.
-This included all fiscal, financial and budgetary activities performed by the sub-central governments.
-The Working Party took note of this commitment.
+The representative of China stated that sub-national governments had no autonomous authority over issues of trade policy to the extent that they were related to the WTO Agreement and the Draft Protocol.
+The representative of China confirmed that China would in a timely manner annul local regulations, government rules and other local measures that were inconsistent with China's obligations.
+The representative of China further confirmed that the central government would ensure that China's laws, regulations and other measures, including those of local governments at the subnational level, conformed to China's obligations undertaken in the WTO Agreement and the Draft Protocol.
+The Working Party took note of these commitments.